 Investigative Process - Overview

+During the grievance process, Quincy College wilk treat complainants and respondents equally.
 Quincy College requires that any Title IX Coordinator, investigator, or decisionmaker not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.
 A decisionmaker may be the same person as the Title IX Coordinator or investigator.
+Quincy College presumes that the respondent is not responsible for the alleged sex discrimination until a determination is made at the conclusion of its grievance procedures.
+Quincy College has established the following timeframes for the major stages of the grievance procedures:

 • Within five business days, Quincy College will decide whether to dismiss or investigate a complaint.